Disjoint Tours and the Price of Diversity: The Price of Diversity of in

-We study this problem for uniform geometric graphs in $\mathbb{S}^1$, for which we prove Theorem \ref{thm:1}.
-We prove the theorem as follows.
+We prove Theorem \ref{thm:1} as follows.
 In Section \ref{subsec:lowerBoundUnitCycles}, we extend the lower bound established in Corollary \ref{cor:lowerBoundPoDPaths} to pairs of edge-disjoint tours.
 Subsequently, in Section \ref{subsec:TwoAlgos}, we present an algorithm that builds on the results of Section \ref{sec.1}, generalizing the approach from paths to tours while maintaining the loss ratio.
 Together, these results provide the proof of Theorem \ref{thm:1}.
 Recall that a segment is an edge of $G$ that connects consecutive vertices along $\mathbb{S}^1$.
 Throughout this section, we use $C_n$ to denote the cycle graph formed by the vertex set $V$ and the segments of $G$.
 We refer to $C_n$ as the cycle graph induced by $G$.